 Among the many exhibits, programs and activities that will help visitors connect to, discover and engage with our military’s profound history, contributions and sacrifices are:

-- More than 10,000 authentic and one-of-a-kind artifacts that played an actual role in history, along with more than 1,000 original historical documents and one of the largest collections of military photographs and paintings in the country.
+- More than 30,000 authentic and one-of-a-kind artifacts that played an actual role in history, along with more than 1,000 original historical documents.

 - Four engaging, interactive and technology-enhanced exhibit galleries that tell the military’s history from the War for Independence to the Global War on Terror.